 Make sure the provider you signed up with offers a tested and working VPN extension.
 If Firefox still refuses to work, consider re-installing the extensions or opening your browser again.
 In the odd chance, the problem still persists, check for updates and get the new Firefox version.

-How to Fix Firefox When it Crashes After Connecting to a VPN?
+How to Fix Firefox When it Crashes?

 This is a clear indication of a bug in the extension causing your Firefox browser to crash.
 Make sure you only sign up and download the tested and working VPN extensions listed above, if you want to enjoy a seamless and uninterrupted internet experience.